Thursday, 13 February 2025

 SammyW

-I think Newcastle will make a game of it, but the chances are City will win narrowly.
+I think Bournemouth will make a real game of it, but the chances are Newcastle will take the three points.

 Prediction: 1-2